MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Denodo.md

      You should also take into account that changes in this configuration file are at the gateway level, and therefore will affect any source with which SSO authentication is done through the Microsoft Power BI Gateway.

 5. Once a data source is created for the Denodo connector, you can refresh Power BI reports.
 To publish a report on powerbi.com, you need to:
-   * Open the report in Power Query Desktop.
+   * Open the report in Power BI Desktop.
    * Select **File** > **Publish** > **Publish to Power BI**.
    * Save the report on the computer.
    * Select the workspace where you want to publish.